Human reproductive system

 Human reproduction usually involves internal fertilization by sexual intercourse.
-In this process, the male inserts his penis into the female's vagina and ejaculates semen, which contains sperm.
-A small proportion of the sperm pass through the cervix into the uterus, and then into the Fallopian tubes for fertilization of the ovum.
+In this process, the male inserts his erect penis into the female's vagina and ejaculates semen, which contains sperm.
+A small proportion of the sperm pass through the cervix into the uterus and then into the fallopian tubes for fertilization of the ovum.
 Only one sperm is required to fertilize the ovum.
 Upon successful fertilization, the fertilized ovum, or zygote, travels out of the fallopian tube and into the uterus, where it implants in the uterine wall.
 This marks the beginning of gestation, better known as pregnancy, which continues for around nine months as the fetus develops.
 When the fetus has developed to a certain point, pregnancy is concluded with childbirth, involving labor.
-During labor, the muscles of the uterus contract and the cervix dilates over the course of hours, and the baby passes out of the vagina.
-Human infants are completely dependent on their caregivers, and require high levels of parental care.
+During labor, the uterine muscles contract, and the cervix dilates typically over a period of hours, allowing the infant to pass from the uterus through the vagina.
+Human infants are entirely dependent on their caregivers and require parental care.
 Infants rely on their caregivers for comfort, cleanliness, and food.
 Food may be provided by breastfeeding or formula feeding.

 Structure

 Female

 The human female reproductive system is a series of organs primarily located inside the body and around the pelvic region of a female that contribute towards the reproductive process.
-The human female reproductive system contains three main parts: the vulva, which leads to the vagina, the vaginal opening, to the uterus; the uterus, which holds the developing fetus; and the ovaries, which produce the female's ova.
+The human female reproductive system contains three main parts: the vagina, which leads from the vulva, the vaginal opening, to the uterus; the uterus, which holds the developing fetus; and the ovaries, which produce the female's ova.
 The breasts are involved during the parenting stage of reproduction, but in most classifications they are not considered to be part of the female reproductive system.

-The vagina meets the outside at the vulva, which also includes the labia, clitoris and urethra; during intercourse this area is lubricated by mucus secreted by the Bartholin's glands.
-The vagina is attached to the uterus through the cervix, while the uterus is attached to the ovaries via the Fallopian tubes.
+The vagina meets the outside at the vulva, which is made up of the labia, clitoris and vestibule; during intercourse this area is lubricated by mucus secreted by the Bartholin's glands.
+The vagina is attached to the uterus through the cervix, while the uterus is attached to the ovaries via the fallopian tubes.
 Each ovary contains hundreds of egg cells or ova (singular ovum).

 Approximately every 28 days, the pituitary gland releases a hormone that stimulates some of the ova to develop and grow.
-One ovum is released and it passes through the Fallopian tube into the uterus.
+One ovum is released and it passes through the fallopian tube into the uterus.
 Hormones produced by the ovaries prepare the uterus to receive the ovum.
 The lining of the uterus, called the endometrium, and unfertilized ova are shed each cycle through the process of menstruation.
-If the ovum is fertilized by sperm, it attaches to the endometrium and the fetus develops.
+If the ova is fertilized by sperm, it attaches to the endometrium and the fetus develops.